Types of Forex Orders

 Welcome to the real Forex trading world.
 If you are ready to start trading, it’s a great time to understand what kind of orders are available for you, to trade with full comfort.
-In Forex trading there are several orders types, for all market conditions like sell\buy here and now, we call it market order, or when price reaches certain level and you want to get involved automatically without waiting for that to happen.
+In Forex trading there are several orders types, for all market conditions like sell-buy here and now, we call it market order, or when the price reaches a certain level and you want to get involved automatically without waiting for that to happen.

 It’s important to mention that the order may vary from platform to platform and while some of them are common among them all, some others available on few platforms only.
-We will start with the MT4 and MT5 platforms as those are one of the most common choices among retail traders.
+We will start with the MT4 and MT5 platforms as those are some of the most common choices among retail traders.
 We will also cover types of orders that are available on other platforms.

 Orders available in the MetaTrader 4 Platform

 The very first type of order, which you will find available anywhere, regardless of your choice of broker or platform, is the Market Order.

 Market orders allow you to execute a trade now, at the best available price.
 It is like going to the store, you look at the label and you decide to buy the product.
 What you see is what you get (excluding rare conditions like slippage or off-quote).
 The only difference here will be that instead of buying a TV, tomatoes or shoes, you will be buying one currency against the other.

 Before we move on to our example, we should mention what is ASK and what is BID.

 If you open the “New Order” window inside MT4, you will see that there are two price quotes.
 Those are the best available prices at that given point in time, that you can buy or sell a given instrument (in our case USDJPY).

 ASK (buy) – This is the minimum price; a seller is willing to accept.
 This is the price you will get if you buy.